QuantumGlitch/mongoose-old-values/README.md

 const TestModel = mongoose.model('Test', TestSchema);
 ```

-It will create a new post init hook, storing the old values (copying them with one of the fastest library available fast-copy).
+It will create a new post init hook and a new post save hook, storing the old values (copying them with one of the fastest library available fast-copy).

 After the application of this plugin you will notice this behaviour: